Martin Kneser

 Martin Kneser (21 January 1928 - 16 February 2004) was a German mathematician.
 His father Hellmuth Kneser and grandfather Adolf Kneser were also mathematicians.

-He obtained his PhD in 1950 from Humboldt University of Berlin with the dissertation: Über den Rand von Parallelkörpern.
+He obtained his PhD in 1950 from the Humboldt University of Berlin with the dissertation "Über den Rand von Parallelkörpern".
 His advisor was Erhard Schmidt.

 His name has been given to Kneser graphs which he studied in 1955.
 He also gave a simplified proof of the Fundamental theorem of algebra.

-Kneser was an Invited Speaker of the ICM in 1962 at Stockholm.
+Kneser was an invited speaker at the ICM 1962 in Stockholm.
 His main publications were on quadratic forms and algebraic groups.